dobrosav22/todo-app/README.md

 A the top of the display there is a search field and a dropdown with categories to filter by.
 Using any of these filters the data and displays only the results.

+There is also a functionality that allows for copying the stored task to clipboard.

 ## Used resources

 This is a Typescript application created using create-react-app.
 Material UI library has been used for the components.